crearis/odoo-in-vue/readme-dev.md

 "Working directory" and "Python Interpreter" so that they are correct for your environment.
 Note, the Python Interpreter MUST point to the Python binary in the project's Python virtual environment.

+If you get the following error when debugging: `greenlet.error: cannot switch to a different thread` and the long-polling port is not working, then look at this: https://github.com/miguelgrinberg/Flask-SocketIO/issues/65#issuecomment-294375994
+Its a simple fix.

 ---

 **Recommended Tools**